 Until very recently scientists believed brain cell growth and a restructuring of the 100 trillion connections that facilitate the flow of information inside our heads was just not possible.
 Not after we reach adulthood.

-Thankfully we know now this point of view is entirely wrong.
-All throughout your life your brain can change, even increase in size in some cognitively crucial regions like the hippocampus, the area of the brain which plays a vital role in the formation and retrieval of memories.
+We know now this point of view is not entirely correct.
+All throughout your life your brain can change, possibly even increase in size in some cognitively crucial regions like the hippocampus, the area of the brain which plays a vital role in the formation and retrieval of memories.

 Because of this, there is absolutely no reason to believe declining mental performance and worsening brain health is a natural consequence of getting older.
-Brain science is telling us we can actually push our brains in the opposite direction.
+Brain science is telling us we might actually be able to push our brains in the opposite direction.

 But changes which signal dramatic IMPROVEMENTS in brain performance and health don’t happen automatically.